 Question: Can you describe how you go about conducting a test operation of engines and other systems?
 Please include the types of test equipment you use, such as ignition analyzers, compression checkers, distributor timers, and ammeters.

-Question: How frequently do you feel you should obtain fuel and oil samples and check them for contamination?
+Question: How frequently should you obtain fuel and oil samples and check them for contamination?

-Question: Describe an experience where you checked for corrosion, distortion, and invisible cracks in the fuselage, wings, and tail, using x-ray and magnetic inspection equipment.
+Question: Describe an experience when you checked for corrosion, distortion, and invisible cracks in the fuselage, wings, and tail, using x-ray and magnetic inspection equipment.
 How did you handle a failed inspection?

-Question: Do you have experience replacing or repairing defective and damaged components, using hand tools, gauges, and manual testing equipment?
+Question: Do you have experience replacing or repairing defective and damaged components with hand tools, gauges, and manual testing equipment?

 Example: “I have a great deal of experience repairing or replacing damaged components on an aircraft.
-I started as an apprentice to a certified aircraft maintenance technician, working primarily on single-engine private planes.
+I started as an apprentice to a certified aircraft maintenance technician who was primarily working on single-engine private planes.
 Once I obtained my certification, I began working on more complex multi-engine, turbine, and commercial aircraft.
-I now work for an airline and perform maintenance on a wide range of jet aircraft.
-Most of this work is performed using hand tools, gauges, and manual testing equipment, such as calipers and other measurement tools.
+I now work for an airline and perform maintenance on a wide range of jet aircrafts.
+Most of this work is performed using hand tools, gauges, and manual testing equipment such as calipers and other measurement tools."

 Question: Walk me through the process for disassembling engines and inspecting the components for corrosion, wear and tear, and other issues.

-Explanation: Yet another operational question asking you to describe the process you use to do your job.
+Explanation: This is yet another operational question asking you to describe the process you use to do your job.
 Interviewers ask these types of questions to ensure you have the experience necessary for the role for which you are interviewing.
 They are also interested to see if you follow procedures similar to the ones they currently use.
-This helps to confirm your qualifications and to identify any training or development requirements you may have.
+This helps confirm your qualifications and identify any training or development requirements you may have.

 Additional Aircraft Maintenance Technician Interview Questions